How to Find and Choose a Career Counselor or Coach

 How a Career Counselor Can Help Your Job Search

-Career counselors and coaches provide assistance with identifying and exploring career options, selecting from career choices, changing careers, resume and cover letter writing, focusing and targeting a job search, and with helping job seekers through the job search process.
+Career counselors and coaches provide assistance with identifying and exploring career options, selecting from career choices, changing careers, resume and cover letter writing, focusing and targeting a job search, and helping job seekers through the job search process.

 Working with a career coach is a process that can help you understand yourself and where you fit best in your career, education, and life.